EvanPiro/hardhat-contracts/notes/big-number-math.md

 # Big Number Math
 Due to how large ETH is in comparison to the smallest unit of value, the wei (10e18), `ethers` exposes its  `BigNumber` type.
-The following is an example of how to perform arithmetic on a `BigNumber`.
+The following is an example of how to perform arithmetic on a `BigNumber` in `typescript`.

 ```typescript
 import { BigNumber } from "ethers";